 Repeats session 3

-in Cedar with Eji Osigwe
+in Maple with Eji Osigwe

 Also known as “Follow the Leaver”, a Slacker starts with a simple two-person scene, but whenever (whenever!) a character leaves a scene, the scene ends and we follow that character into a new scene elsewhere in the world.
 This can get silly.